Dynamics 365 Plan Licence Withdrawn

 Customer Service licences now include capabilities allowing users to create leads (previously Customer Service + Sales would be needed)

-Currently, only USD pricing has been published but with the UK commercial price for a Plan licence currently @ £86.70 per user / month and an individual Enterprise app @ £71.60 per user / month a saving could be gained by moving from a Plan licence to a single app without impacting end users.
+With the UK commercial price for a Plan licence @ £86.70 per user / month and an individual Enterprise app @ £71.60 per user / month a saving could be gained by moving from a Plan licence if user needs can be met by a single app.